Pavel-research/raml-typesystem-shapes/README.md

 One way to model it in `Callable` is [scopes](scopes.md), however some times you need to model different shapes of the same model entity as a separate RAML types.

-`Callable` supports following alternative approach to modelling different shapes of the model entity:
+This repository contains a typescript module supporting an alternative approach to modelling different shapes of the model entity.

 ### Background